 Claimed that he made a deal with US diplomat Richard Holbrooke in which he would not be prosecuted for war crimes if he withdrew from public life.
 Holbrooke denied this.

-two counts of genocide, five counts of crimes against humanity and four counts of violations of the laws or customs of war.
+Was charged with two counts of genocide, five counts of crimes against humanity and four counts of violations of the laws or customs of war.
 Karadzic was found guilty of 10 of the 11 charges and sentenced to 40 years in prison.
 Appeal judges later increased his sentence to life in prison.

 1990 - Helps found the Serbian Democratic Party in Bosnia-Herzegovina.